 - Sticky revenue: While new customer adoption typically slows during a downturn, mission-critical HCIT businesses with recurring revenue models tend to have sticky customer relationships and better visibility into financial outlook.
 LeanTaaS and Intelligent Medical Objects are both built on software-as-a-service-based models that should benefit from stable rates and a sticky user base.

-- Biopharma and life science tools
+- Biopharma and life sciences tools

 - Commercialization services: Given their focus on later-stage drugs (and thus larger pharma sponsors) and the continued challenges of bringing new drugs to market, commercialization-services providers are expected to remain attractive.
-Astorg’s acquisition of Open Health speaks to this type of asset.
+Astorg’s acquisition of OPEN Health speaks to this type of asset.

 Downturn dealmaking: Applying creative deal strategies